@ibnlanre/portal

 **Access the module:**

-To use these utilities, import cookieStorage
+To use these utilities, import `cookieStorage`:

 import { cookieStorage } from "@ibnlanre/portal";

-object provides the following functions and properties:
+The `cookieStorage` object provides the following functions and properties:

 Signs a string value using a secret key.
 This is useful for creating tamper-proof cookie values.

-: The secret key for signing.string
+- `secret: string`: The secret key for signing.

-- The signed string.Example:
+- **Returns**: `string` - The signed string.

 const originalValue = "user-session-data";